mimirblockchainsolutions/flutter-rust-middleware/README.md

 export NDK_HOME=$ANDROID_HOME/ndk-bundle
 ```

+You also need to update the contents of `ndk.sh` and `build.sh` in the cargo folder so the paths
+match your actual project directories

-Secondly, you need to run the ndk script to build your compile targets from the root folder of the project
+Then, you need to run the ndk script to build your compile targets from the root folder of the project

 `./ndk.sh`